brightskiesinc/Reverse_Time_Migration/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License, version 3.0 (LGPL-3.0) Legal License - see the [LICENSE](LICENSE.txt) file for details
+This project is licensed under the The GNU Lesser General Public License, version 3.0 (LGPL-3.0) Legal License - see the [LICENSE](LICENSE.txt) file for details